MxZoe/portfolio/README.md

 ## Description

-_{This is a portfolio website.
-It contains an about me section and a projects section with links to github projects.}_
+_This is a portfolio website.
+It contains an about me section and a projects section with links to github projects._

 ## Setup/Installation Requirements